 Thelma supported herself by working at Scottdale Wood Products and at the Connellsville State General Hospital.
 Her final years were spent in McClellandtown and Masontown, near Uniontown.

-She died May 8, 1997, at the age of 83.
-Burial was in Sylvan Heights Cemetery with David A. Brothers overseeing the service and preaching the funeral sermon.
-An obituary was published in the Somerset Daily American.
+She surrendered to the spirit of death on May 8, 1997, at the age of 83.
+Interment of the remains was in Sylvan Heights Cemetery with Rev. Brothers again overseeing the service and preaching the funeral sermon.
+An obituary was published in the Daily American.

 ~ Daughter Joyce Kathryn (Ream) Basinger Darrell ~